oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   the selection of VFs should be done on the vdsm side, before calling the libvirt module.
 *   vf_vlan and vf_mtu should be applied on the VF before starting the vm.
+*   if the vnic type is <b>Virtio</b>
+    -   the vnic will be connected to macvtap, and the macvtap to the VF.
+*   if the vnic type is <b>pci-passthrough</b>
+    -   the VF will be detached from the host and attached to the vm.
+    -   the vnic's mac address should be applied on the VF before starting the vm.

 ##### migrate